-What I've done with this list is curate a collection of over 40 fantasy books that includes a huge range of styles.
+What I've done with this list is curate a collection of over 40 middle grade fantasy books that includes a huge range of styles.
 This list has everything from crazy-wild science fiction to fairy tale inspired stories to magical realism.
 So whether your child wants to go whole hog on the fantasy or stay mostly in the realm of real life with just a touch of whimsy, there is a book for them.
-I organized the list into the following categories:

 Worlds Colliding/Time Travel